Updated: August 6, 2023

 1. Do not throw cigarettes or matches in trash cans/recycling cans.
 Appropriate disposal of such items should be in the nearest ashtray outside of the building.

 C. Hookahs may not be smoked in or adjacent to any University Housing facility.
 Please contact Student Leadership and Development for policies and procedures for using hookahs in designated areas.
 Fully disassembled hookahs may be stored in University Housing facilities.
-However, having a fully or partially assembled hookah in your room or apartment is subject to disciplinary action.
+However, having a fully or partially assembled hookah in your residential space is subject to disciplinary action.

 D. Please refer to the Alcohol and Drug Policy section of the Community Standards document for more information regarding marijuana and other illicit drugs on campus.

 A. Only a registered student(s) or student co-curricular organizations, with approval of Student Housing, are permitted to solicit membership or sell approved goods in University Housing facilities.
-Door-to-door solicitation of any kind is prohibited and residents should notify Public Safety or a Residence Life staff member if they observe door-to-door solicitation.
+Door-to-door solicitation of any kind is prohibited, and residents should notify the Department of Public Safety or a Student Housing staff member if they observe door-to-door solicitation.

 B. Permission is needed from Housing staff to promote campaigns, drives, etc.

 C. Posting of flyers is prohibited.
 Flyers will be removed at the discretion of the Student Housing Office.
 Campus digital signage displays are communication platforms that provide a way to deliver important messages or promote events to reach students.
-Requests should be submitted here: https://lmu.wufoo.com/forms/qf9vdj306tl8ea
+Requests should be submitted via the Digital Signage Request Form.

 A. Due to limited space, the Student Housing Office is not able to provide storage facilities for residents.
 Residents needing storage space should arrange for a privately owned storage unit.

-Vandalism is prohibited.
-Vandalism is defined as acts of malicious mischief as well as willful and wanton damage or destruction of personal or University property.
+A. Vandalism is prohibited.
+Vandalism is defined as acts of negligent behavior as well as willful and wanton damage or destruction of personal or University property.
 Vandalism is grounds for eviction from University housing.
-Vandalism of any kind will result in charges being assessed to residents.
+Vandalism of any kind may result in charges being assessed to residents.

 B. Throwing items, objects, substances, etc. out of or towards windows and screens are prohibited.

 C. Removing or tampering with the screens that have been installed on windows is not permitted.
-If screens or windows are removed or tampered with, residents should immediately report the incident to Facilities Management at (310) 338-7779, or email email@example.com.
-The cost for replacement can be charged to occupants of the room or apartment.
+If screens or windows are removed or tampered with, residents should immediately report the incident to Facilities Management at (310) 338-7779, or email firstname.lastname@example.org.
+If no action is taken to report the missing screen, the cost for replacement may be charged to occupants of the space.

-F. PROHIBITED OBJECTS/EQUIPMENT includes, but is not limited to:
+E. PROHIBITED OBJECTS/EQUIPMENT include, but is not limited to: